 On the day of our visit, the doorman buzzed our apartment to tell me the ladies were on their way up.
 I stood trembling behind my closed door and prayed, “Lord, I don’t know how to do this.
 If you really want me to introduce these ladies to Jesus today, please make it supernaturally natural.”

 When my guests arrived, true to the gracious practice of many international women, they came bearing gifts of candy and flowers.
 After placing the flowers in a vase and sharing the candy and tea, we discussed everything from families to their impressions of New York and America.

 Eventually, Mealea brought up the subject of our Bible study.
 Since I wanted to include Mealea’s daughter and sister in the conversation, I asked if they were interested in learning more about Christianity.
 The daughter, who understood English, nodded in agreement.

 There is no greater joy than leading someone to Christ.
 Over the years, I’ve learned time and again that people are hungry to know God.
-The following tips have helped me; perhaps they’ll be a pleasant reminder to you, as well.
+The following tips have helped me and perhaps they’ll be a pleasant reminder to you as well.